-- seismic stations must be deployed around the two clusters of induced events with as uniform as possible azimuthal distribution; - taking into account that the studied clusters are characterized by shallow events of about 4-5 km focal depth (Serlenga and Stabile, 2019), the epicentral distance of the closest station must be less than the focal depth of events belonging to such seismicity clusters and the average distance between stations should not exceed twice the event depth (Havskov et al., 2012); these two conditions allow for a good control of event depth estimation;
+- as the studied clusters are characterized by shallow events, of about 4-5 km focal depth (Serlenga and Stabile, 2019), the average distance between stations should not exceed twice that depth (Havskov et al., 2012) to correctly estimate the event

-- as the studied clusters are characterized by shallow events, of about 4-5 km focal depth (Serlenga and Stabile, 2019), the average distance between stations should not exceed twice that depth (Havskov et al., 2012) to correctly estimate the event depth; - high quality sites, possibly on hard bedrock and therefore without local ground effects, should be selected; - 5 recommended station locations must be as far as possible from strong noise sources such as main roads, town centers, industrial and quarry activities which are largely diffused in the HAV; - station sites must be accessible for drilling operations; - in areas belonging to the National Park "Val d'Agri Lagonegrese", which covers large portions of the HAV territory (see file "INSIEME-network.kmz" provided in the Supplement), it is not possible to drill boreholes; - 10 stations sites should be covered by 3G mobile communication link; - seismic stations should guarantee continuous data acquisition in all weather conditions, even in the winter season where the snow coverage could reach up to 1.5-2.0 m thickness for a couple of weeks; - with the aim to provide an effective added value to the seismic monitoring of the HAV, station locations should not overlap existing stations of operating public and private seismic networks. - We performed seismic ambient noise measurements and geological surveys in order to find the most suitable sites according to these constraints, and we verified the access to the site (also for drilling operations of the shallow boreholes), data transmission conditions and unexpected potential sources of local noise.
-We evaluated the network performances following the approach proposed by Stabile et al. (2013) by considering different configurations of the potential sites that have met as many constraints as possible.
+- 20 depth; - high quality sites, possibly on hard bedrock and therefore without local ground effects, should be selected; - recommended station locations must be as far as possible from strong noise sources such as main roads, town centers, industrial and quarry activities which are largely diffused in the HAV; - station sites must be accessible for drilling operations; - in areas belonging to the National Park "Val d'Agri Lagonegrese", which covers large portions of the HAV territory (see file "INSIEME-network.kmz" provided in the Supplement), it is not possible to drill boreholes; - stations sites should be covered by 3G communication link;

+- seismic stations should guarantee continuous data acquisition in all weather conditions, even in the Winter season where the snow coverage could reach up to 1.5-2.0 m thickness for a couple of weeks;

+30 - with the aim to provide an effective added value to the seismic monitoring of the HAV, station locations should not overlap existing stations of operating public and private seismic networks.

+We performed seismic ambient noise measurements and geological surveys in order to find the most suitable sites according to these constraints, and we verified the access to the site (also for drilling operations of the shallow boreholes), data transmission conditions and unexpected potential sources of local noise.
+Afterwards, we evaluated the network performances following the approach proposed by Stabile et al. (2013) by considering different configurations of the potential sites that have met as more constraints as possible.
 The final network configuration is reported in Figure 1.
-It is worth noting that the minimum distances between stations (cyan triangles in Figure 1) ranges between 2.7 km (INS6 and INS7 stations) and 5.4 km (INS1 and INS4), the distance of the closest station to each cluster is less than 4-5 km (the focal depth of induced events) and the INSIEME stations do not overlap stations belonging to other public (orange triangles in Figure 1) and private (yellow triangles in Figure 1) seismic networks.
-Only INS8 station falls in the National Park "Val d'Agri Lagonegrese" area and, therefore, the sensor of this station was installed on the surface.
+It is worth noting that the minimum distances between stations (blue triangles in Figure 1) ranges between 2.7 km (INS6 and INS7 stations) and 5.4 km (INS1 and

+5 INS4), the distance of the closest station to each cluster is less than 4-5 km (the focal depth of induced events) and the INSIEME stations do not overlap stations belonging to other public (cyan triangles in Figure 1) and private (yellow triangles in Figure 1) seismic networks.
+Only INS8 station falls in the National Park "Val d'Agri - Lagonegrese" area and, therefore, the sensor of this station was installed on the surface.

-25 2.2 Seismic stations
+2.2 Seismic stations